buiapp/reaktiv/docs/core-concepts.md

 The dependency tracking works by:

-1. When a signal's `get()` method is called, it checks if there's a currently active effect or computation
+1. When a signal is accessed by calling it (e.g., `signal()`), it checks if there's a currently active effect or computation
 2. If found, the signal adds itself as a dependency of that effect or computation
 3. When the signal's value changes, it notifies all its dependents
 4. Dependents then update or re-execute as needed